New Hanszen College Wing

 - A project achieving LEED Silver status and other energy efficiency objectives yet to be specified

-Construction will continue through July 2022.
+Construction continues through 2022.